-I have already told you about green lungs accessible in Tokyo, the huge concrete city, including Shinjuku Gyoen gardens and Yoyogi Park.
+There are numerous green lungs accessible in Tokyo, the huge concrete city, including Shinjuku Gyoen gardens and Yoyogi Park.
 Meiji-jingu is just adjacent to Yoyogi and a must-see during your visit of Tokyo.
 Its access is a large walk lined up with sake 🍶 barrels.

-This is actually a huge Shinto complex, first via the walk in the imperial garden (Meiji Jingû Gyoen) that leads to it, and after passing under the first big Torii.
-Then the tour continues through a hundred thousand trees forest, up to the courtyard that hosts several traditional weddings every weekend.
-You can follow this visit in my pictures a little lower on this page.
+Meiji-jingu is actually an immense Shinto complex, with a walk through the imperial garden (Meiji Jingû Gyoen) leading to it, and passing under the first great torii ⛩️.
+Then the tour continues through a hundred thousand trees forest, up to the inner courtyard that hosts several traditional weddings every weekend.

-Contrary to what you might imagine, the construction of Meiji-jingu goes back only from the early 20th century.
-It was built in honor of Emperor Meiji and Empress Shoken.
+Contrary to what an unaware visitor may imagine, the construction of Meiji-jingu only dates back from the early 20th century.
+It was built to honor Emperor Meiji and Empress Shoken.
 On the day of its inauguration, on 1rst November 1920, about half a million of Japanese people visited the shrine.
-Nowaday, the shrine is especially popular during the New Year festivities, during which a average of 3 million Japanese come pray.
+Nowaday, the shrine is especially popular during the New Year festivities, during which an average of 3 million Japanese come to pray.

 Meiji-jingu is also the ideal spot for photographers adept of Shinto wedding ceremonies, and for every interested visitor